I’m so thrilled to see world famous people now using Mindvalley’s free 6 Phase Meditation program.

 And if you’re a little more daring.
 You might want to join me in LA for a 2-day class I’m leading where I’m teaching advanced meditation to tap into (please keep an open mind) advanced states of consciousness that lead to waking theta states and the emergence of intuition.

-What type of meditation do you practice?
+What types of meditation do you practice?
 Is there anything I left out?
 I’d love for you to comment below.